 Selecting a device from the Wi-Fi list allows for further evaluation.
-Details for the selected device will appear in a Detail View Mode.
+Details for the selected device will appear in Detail View Mode.
+To access this mode, tap anywhere in the row_of the desired device.
+The Detail View screen will appear.

-1. Stats & Details
+1) Stats & Details

-In the Detail View Mode, users will find additional details regarding the device including the number of frames detected from the device, the number of bytes detected from the device, the average update rate, the time that it was last seen, and the manufacturer (which is determined from the MAC address).
+In the Detail View, there are additional details regarding the device including the number of frames detected from the device, the number of bytes detected from the device, the average update rate, the time that it was last seen, and the manufacturer (if available, determined from the MAC address).

-2. Channel List
+2) Channel List

 Devices may be detected on more than one WiFi channel.
-All the channels on which the device was detected will be displayed in the Channel List at the bottom left of the Detail View mode.
-While in Detail View mode, the MESA 2.0 will repeatedly scan all channels sequentially in the Channel List looking for transmissions from the device.
+All the channels on which the device was detected will be displayed in the Channel List at the bottom left of the Detail View along with the number of frames sent by the individual channel.
+While in Detail View, the MESA 2.0 will repeatedly scan all channels sequentially in the Channel List looking for transmissions from the device.